plausible/website/_posts/2020-07-30-how-we-bootstrapped-our-startup-from-400-to-2-750-mrr-in-135-days-without-ads.md

 ## Talk to people

 A large part of my day is spent on talking and engaging with people.
-This includes responding to emails, DMs and other messages that we get, but also include proactively engaging other people too.
+This includes responding to emails, social media and other messages that we get, but also includes proactively reaching out to other people too.

 ### Reach out to relevant people

-Our most successful day in terms of new trial signups was on May 2nd with 94 new trialists.
+Our most successful day in terms of new trial signups was on May 2nd with 94 new trials.
 This was when we published a post on Opensource.com.
 This opportunity came from cold outreach.

 Opensource.com had previously published a post about open source alternatives to Google Analytics and as that is very relevant to us we reached out to see if there was a way to get Plausible Analytics added to the list.

-They like our product and offered that we write a post about Plausible Analytics instead so we did.
+They liked our product and suggested that we write a post about Plausible Analytics instead and so we did.

-We have reached out to many other sites too.
-In most cases, you will be ignored but if you contact only the most relevant sites to what you're doing and you do it without trying to sell anything, you may get a decent amount of responses.
+We have reached out to several other sites too.
+In most cases, you will be ignored but if you do contact only the most relevant sites to what you're doing and you do it without trying to sell anything, you may get a decent rate of responses.

 ### Invite yourself to be a podcast guest

 We were invited by the Changelog team to be a guest on [their podcast](https://plausible.io/blog/changelog-podcast) after they read our post about [how one post changed the traction of our startup](https://plausible.io/blog/blog-post-changed-my-startup).

 This was a great opportunity for us to get our message across to a large and relevant audience.
-Changelog even ended up [installing Plausible Analytics on their website](https://twitter.com/PlausibleHQ/status/1262774349347672065)!
+Changelog even ended up [installing Plausible Analytics on their website](https://twitter.com/PlausibleHQ/status/1262774349347672065).

-Similar to the outreach process, you could simply reach out to relevant podcasts too, tell them what's interesting about your story and invite yourself to be a guest.
+You could reach out to relevant podcasts, tell them what's interesting about your story and invite yourself to be a guest.
 Or you could publish a blog post with your story, get some traffic to it and wait for the invites to start coming in.

 ### Engage with people looking for your solution

-One of the things I do is to use Twitter search to look for people that are looking for solutions to the problems that we are solving and for people talking about relevant topics to web analytics.
+One of the things I do is to use Twitter search to find people that are looking for solutions to the problems that we are solving and for people talking about relevant topics to web analytics.

 I use [TweetDeck](https://tweetdeck.twitter.com/) to search Twitter for a variety of relevant keywords about Google Analytics and I try to interact with many of those who are looking for an alternative or who have frustrations with Google Analytics.

 This introduces us to new people, helps us get great feedback and in many cases gets the people to give Plausible Analytics a chance.
 It is also one of the main reasons why Twitter is our second highest source of traffic.
-Here's a look at that.
+Let's take a look at our top traffic sources.

 ## A look at our top referral sources